larry-lynn/iminmax/README.md

 5. variable values of a master control knob, theta
 6. search for optimal theta through the use of a distribution median

+Documentation can be found in the [wikis](/wikis/README.md) subdirectory

 ![Range Query theta 0](/images/range-query-theta-0-v3.png)